yierw/Project3-Collaboration-Competition/Report.md

 `MultiStepLR` is add to actor optimizer.
 It decays the learning rate of each parameter group by 0.1 once the number of epoch reaches 1500 and 2000.
 This implementation stables the model training.

-What's inside:
-- `model.py` defines the actor and critic network architecture
-- `OUNoise.py` Ornstein-Uhlenbeck process, used for adding exploration
-- `buffer.py` stores transitions collected at each step and reuse them for training
-- `ddpg.py`  initializes and updates critic and actor networks for each agent
-- `maddpg.py` controls the behavior of the multi-agent system

 The expected outputs of this implement are:
 - critic network weights: `checkpoint_critic1.pth`, `checkpoint_critic2.pth`